 What to Look for in a Round-Cut Diamond

-The cut is an extremely important detail to pay attention to here.
+- How does the cut influence the look of a round-cut diamond?
 “The cut determines how well proportioned and sparkly your stone will be,” Landau says.
 “Fun fact: Round brilliants have a cut grade because they have ideal proportions (a perfect circle).
 You want to make sure you have an excellent cut to get the most sparkle.
 The lowest I would recommend going is very good.
 Excellent to very good is the safe range!”

-Ultimately, decide what is more important to you: the carat size or the clarity and color.
+- Is the cut or carat size more important to consider when selecting a round-cut diamond?
 “I look at it like a big balancing scale with the carat, color, and clarity,” Khalife says.
 “Those who want to see that bigger sized diamond may have to sacrifice the color and clarity.
 Those who want to see a bright white diamond may need to balance with a smaller carat size.”

 How to Care for a Round-Cut Diamond